Mountain biking: About

-The sport requires endurance, core and back strength, balance, bike handling skills, and self-reliance.
+The sport requires endurance, leg, core and back strength, balance, bike handling skills, and self-reliance.
 Advanced riders pursue both steep technical descents and high-incline climbs.
 In the case of freeride, downhill, and dirt jumping, aerial maneuvers are performed off both natural features and specially constructed jumps and ramps.

 Mountain bikers ride on off-road trails such as singletrack, back-country roads, wider bike park trails, fire roads, and some advanced trails are designed with jumps, berms, and drop-offs to add excitement to the trail.
 Riders with enduro and downhill bikes will often visit ski resorts that stay open in the summer to ride downhill-specific trails, using the ski lifts to return to the top with their bikes.
 Because riders are often far from civilization, there is a strong element of self-reliance in the sport.
 Riders learn to repair broken bikes and flat tires to avoid being stranded.
 Many riders carry a backpack, including water, food, tools for trailside repairs, and a first aid kit in case of injury.
 Group rides are common, especially on longer treks.
 Mountain bike orienteering adds the skill of map navigation to mountain biking.